 Cryptocurrency funds have already gained Global popularity with over $40 billion invested.
-Many EFT applications have been filed in the USA by companies such as Van Eck, Invesco and ProShares.
+Currently, Bitcoin Futures ETF’s exist but many spot EFT applications have been filed in the USA by companies such as Van Eck, Invesco and ProShares.
 Once the SEC inevitably approves the ETF’s, it is very unlikely the government will ban cryptocurrency.

 Some countries continue to hold confiscated Bitcoin in their Treasury, such as Bulgaria.
 It’s also possible that other countries own Bitcoin in their government treasury but this is hidden because any public news of such an event would cause the Bitcoin price to skyrocket.

-Countries such as Australia, Portugal, Switzerland, and Germany are crypto-friendly and the UK is a leader in alternative finance.
+Countries such as Australia, Portugal, Switzerland, El Salvador and Germany are crypto-friendly and the UK is a leader in alternative finance.

 Many countries will begin to adopt their own digital currencies which will bring Bitcoin further into the mainstream

 There is always a chance that bans can happen, but I believe the chances of Bitcoin being banned by developed countries is minuscule.

 FUD: Bitcoin is too volatile to be an investment

 Bitcoin has seen some volatile movements since its creation, the volatility is and will continue to decrease over time and I believe this volatility is a good thing because volatility can be profitable.